-To administer COB, the Plan reserves the right to:
+To administer COB, the PlanIn order to make a COB determination, PEBP reserves the right to:

-- Exchange information with other plans involved in paying claims; - Require that Participants or Participants' health care provider(s) furnish any necessary information; - Reimburse any plan that made payments this Plan should have made; or - Recover any overpayment from a Participant's hospital, physician, dentist, other health care provider, other insurance company, or a Participant.
+- Exchange information with other plans involved in paying claims; - Require that Participants participants or Participants' participants' health care provider(s) furnish any necessary information; - Reimburse any plan that made payments this Plan should have made; or - Recover any overpayment from a Participant's hospital, physician, dentist, other health care provider, other insurance company, or a Participant.

 If this Plan should have paid benefits that were paid by any other plan, this Plan may pay the party that made the other payments in the amount the Plan Administrator or its designee determines to be proper under this provision.
-Any amounts so paid will be benefits under this Plan, and this Plan will be fully discharged from any liability it may have to the extent of such payment.
+Any amounts so paid will be benefits under this Plan, and Once a payment is made, this Plan will be fully discharged from any liability it may have to the extent of such payment.